msieurtoph/jquery-realcomplete/README.md

-  pageStep (integer) : step for page-up, page-down keys caseSensitive (boolean) : Search is case sensitive (true) or not (false). case sensitivity includes diacritics and ponctuations. hiddenIfEmpty (boolean) : Do not open the dropdownlist (true), if there is no data (this.rawData is empty). displayKey (boolean) : For each suggestion, display the key (true) or not (false).
+  pageStep (integer) : step for page-up, page-down keys caseSensitive (boolean) : Search is case sensitive (true) or not (false). case sensitivity includes diacritics and ponctuations. hiddenIfEmpty (boolean) : Do not open the dropdownlist (true), if there is no data (this.rawData is empty). strictMode (boolean) : Do not copy plugin input string into the hidden cloned input if no entry have been selected in the list displayKey (boolean) : For each suggestion, display the key (true) or not (false).
 }